Katarina Lundgren MA student (Sweden)

 Katarina is the Chair of Board in MiMer and the Director of MiMer Centre.

 Katarina is working on her Master's in Cognitive Science at Lund University and has a BA in Language and Literature and another BA in The History of Ideas and Science and Philosophy.
 She has a 1-year education from Swedish Agricultural University (SLU) in Entrepreneurship in the Countryside/Animal Science.
 She is also currently doing a Master’s in Psychotherapy with the Metanoia Institute in London, UK.
 And a preparatory 1-year Art School Education.

-As a growth facilitator, trainer, trauma sensitive mindfulness (TSM) instructor and strong advocate for collaborations and teamwork, she always focuses on maintaining awareness of differing perceptions, biases, and the importance of perspective-taking.
+As a growth facilitator, psychotherapist in training, trainer, trauma sensitive mindfulness (TSM) instructor and strong advocate for collaborations and teamwork, she always focuses on maintaining awareness of differing perceptions, biases, and the importance of perspective-taking.
 It is her firm belief that it is in dialogue and through collaborations we grow, not through competing with each other.

 “If you want to go fast, go alone.
 If you want to go far, go together.”